MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ![activity processing stack](media/bot-builder-activity-processing-stack.png)

 In the example above, the bot replied to the message activity with another message activity containing the same text message.
 Processing starts with the HTTP POST request, with the activity information carried as a JSON payload, arriving at the web server.
-In C# this will typically be an ASP.NET project, in a JavaScript Node.js project this is likely to be one of the popular frameworks such as Express or Restify.
+In C# this will typically be an ASP.NET project, in a JavaScript Node.js project this is likely to be one of the popular frameworks such as Express or restify.

 The _adapter_, an integrated component of the SDK, is the core of the SDK runtime.
 The activity is carried as JSON in the HTTP POST body.
 This JSON is deserialized to create the _activity_ object that is then handed to the adapter through its _process activity_ method.
 On receiving the activity, the adapter creates a _turn context_ and calls the middleware.